Too early for UK to start ‘living with Covid’, scientists warn

 “I hope we will be one of the first major economies to demonstrate to the world how you transition from pandemic to endemic and then deal with this for however long it remains – whether that’s five, six, seven or 10 years,” he told Sky News’s Trevor Phillips on Sunday.

-Mr Zahawi said the authorities must be “careful” about changing rules about staying at home after a positive test and said he would respect the outcome UK Health Security Agency’s current review on whether to move to five-day isolation.
+Mr Zahawi said the authorities must be “careful” about changing rules about staying at home after a positive test and said he would respect the outcome of the UK Health Security Agency’s current review on whether to move to five-day isolation.

 But he added: “Of course it would help for that to happen as soon as possible.